 Mannis scooted his chair back to face W.O.R.K.
 He took a deep breath, considering what’d be required of him today, if today was indeed the day.
 Should it be done today?
 Why not?
 There was nothing on his calendar.
 There was nowhere for him to be, no one for him to see.
 Except for you, Mannis thought gazing again at the machine’s countenance.
 Crafted in the midst of that uncanny valley, humanoid but with chromium sheen, W.O.R.K. would never be mistaken for one of us.
 That was the point.
 They called it ‘uncanny’ for a reason.
 Humans don’t like for our things, or our beasts, to be like us.
 Not exactly like us.
 When it comes down to it, we don’t really like us.
 To mimic us is to invite their malice.
 They’d destroy you.
 But like this, Mannis believed its place to be secured amongst the populace.
 Namely, within the scientific community.
 At surface, pure function.
 At depth, it would surpass us all.
 Rightfully so.
 This was Mannis’ design.
 Even if it took decades to get there, this was Mannis’ dream for W.O.R.K. and all its coming brethren.

 Upright, it stood at five feet and ten inches tall.
 About an average-sized male, not towering, not so imposing as to invoke fear outright.
 Male-leaning in its smooth, broad appearance, yet technically genderless.
 Its ’skin’ was silver, tough to the touch and quite indestructible, composed of adamantine carbonate.
-However, it did not feel like steel.
-Unfeeling and cold and unstoppable like the killer metal men of our apocalyptic fictions so long told.
-No, W.O.R.K. was something new, a design of Mannis’ own painstaking calculation.
-It would not be frowned at on instinct, moreso gawked upon.
-Merely scrutinized, questioned, perhaps even criticized.
+However, it did not feel like steel, unfeeling, cold, and unstoppable like the killer metal men of our apocalyptic fictions so long told.
+No, W.O.R.K.’s physicality resembled a heavy blanket, built for utility and comfort in tandem, though neither were perfected or preferred.
+In this way, W.O.R.K. was something wholly new, an original design of Mannis’ own painstaking calculation.
+It would not be frowned at on instinct, more so gawked upon.
+The creature would be scrutinized, questioned, hopefully even criticized.
 Like a person, but unlike one; it would never react with passionate irrationalities.
 Never.
 Its silent image would never evoke malice without a word.
 Its voice would never emit any spite, or malevolence, or misanthropy, or any of the other useless emotions unto meaning or progress.
-Just the opposites.
-The face was neutral, eyes unblinking and mouth an unmoving thin line.
+And nor would the opposites be employed.
+The face, like its programming, was neutral.
+Unblinking eyes and stationary mouth garnered as an unmoving, thin line gave W.O.R.K. the countenance of a statue.
+A Man signified as past, but here now and moving with us, as an ally arbiter.
 Nothing to threaten, nothing to completely cross the valley toward human indistinguishability.

 Words would be its personality.
 With a few words, with a smile of the verbal kind, W.O.R.K.’s place in the world would be secured.
 Amongst humans, but not of them.
 Taking part in nature, but as an outsider to its birthings.
 That’d be key.
 Capable of contributions from outside the typical realms.
 Beyond Man and his compulsory destructions.
 Beyond Man’s moral limitations borne of passion.
 Yes, W.O.R.K. would be passionless, as a machine.
 But its words, and its own work, would be borne of the same essential and beautiful source of all human makings.
 Toward betterment and progress and meaningful changes upon our world.